 In fact, security out-ranked disaster recovery, application upgrades, and data governance as a top IT concern.

 But is security more of a concern, or less, when moving to the cloud?
 And what are the security challenges for cloud computing, specifically?
-Here is the breakdown of the percentage of survey respondents listing each of the following concerns as one of their top 3 security-related challenges:
+Below is a breakdown of the survey responses for each of the following concerns as one of their top 3 security-related challenges:

 In other words, concerns about security and the cloud go hand in hand, and they’re being made more challenging by a more complex regulatory environment, the sheer volume of data being created from multiple sources, and the growing IT skills gap.